reabreu/app-catalog/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Architectural notes

+- App uses React Context for state management which works well for the complexity of the demo, you can check it on the `state` folder
+- Styling is archieved via the `styled components` library
+- Folders are split per feature
+- Tests use `jest` and `react testing library` along with `msw` for network request mocking
+- Given the demo nature, the app is not Dockerized
+- App uses `React Suspense` for lazy loading and good `FCP: First Contentful Paint`, and loading states while fetching data until `FMP: First Meaningful Paint`.
+- Error handling is implemented for failed network requests